Cooler Talk: Didier Coulomb of the IIFIIR

 Well, for me, it’s still a challenge.
 I mean, I recently had some discussions with the government of India.
 They were conscious that we should do something about that because India’s cold chain is critical.
 But we still didn’t see any practical consequences.
 I would like you to consider that you have relatively good cooling regarding the developed countries, such as in the US.
 The problem is maintenance at the consumer level.
 I should also mention this is true at the pharmacy level.
 I mean, according to some of our friend’s studies, there is a lack of consciousness among the people in charge of the products that they must be stored at a certain temperature level.
 We still have to improve that, including in the US.
 There is a problem of awareness and the fact that people will have to invest but cannot afford to.
 Within a few months, it will be too late for that.
 But for the future, I suppose that the pandemic will have impacts years after COVID-19.
 It is essential to take some lessons from the experience of COVID-19 to be more ready for the next one.

 Would you like to share any final remarks?

 My final remark is that we have to convince everybody that information is at the heart of sustainable development.
 Soon, we will have a lot of innovations, and awareness is essential.
 We have a lot of jobs to do because of the challenges we will face during this century.
 And because of these challenges, we’ll have innovations and a lot of opportunities.

 Listen to Manik Suri’s full Cooler Talk with Didier Coulomb here.

-Therma is committed to improving the way our partners provide a cleaner and cooler tomorrow.
-If you want to learn more about Therma’s hardware and software, we invite you to check out our articles here.
+Therma is committed to improving how our partners, like the IIFIIR, provide a cleaner and cooler tomorrow.
+If you want to learn more about Therma’s hardware and software, we invite you to check our articles here.